cyclone-project/cyclone-project.github.io/_posts/2016-03-08-cyclone-EGI.md

 <!-- more -->

 The presentation took place on the 8th of March.
 The audience was 'members of the ELIXIR community from across the ELIXIR Nodes, and collaborators from partner organisations'.
+The audience was particularly interested at our ssh authentication using eduGAIN federated login account.

 Details on the conference and the track:
 <https://www.elixir-europe.org/events/elixir-all-hands-2016>